 How will I recognise a Haven Homecare worker?

-How do you recruit your carers?
+How do you recruit your support staff?

 How do I fund my home care service?

-There are several options available for funding care and these options depend upon your need for care and support as well as personal and financial circumstances.
+There are options available for funding care and these options depend upon your need for care and support as well as personal and financial circumstances.
 At Haven Homecare, we are more than happy to give you free, friendly advice on your care requirements and your funding options.

 What are your rates and how much does it cost?